junchan-deriv/chat-app-server/README.md

 const socket = socketIOClient("http://besquare-chatroom.herokuapp.com");
 ```

-Now you can send and recieve:
+Now you can send and receive:

 ### Send a message